subeeshcbabu-zz/swagvali/README.md

-# openapi-param-validator
+# swagvali
-OpenApi (Swagger) parameter validator module
+A module to build validators for Swagger(OpenApi) request parameters.